cdzombak/driveway-monitor/README.md

   - `iou`: Intersection Over Union (IoU) threshold for Non-Maximum Suppression (NMS).
 Lower values result in fewer detections by eliminating overlapping boxes, useful for reducing duplicates.
   - `liveness_tick_s`: Specifies the interval to log a liveness message and ping `healthcheck_ping_url` (if that field is set).
   - `max_det`: Maximum number of detections per frame.
+  - `video_read_timeout_ms`: Timeout (milliseconds) applied to the underlying OpenCV reader so that RTSP hiccups do not block the pipeline forever.
+  - `stream_reconnect_initial_backoff_s`: Initial delay before attempting to reopen a failed RTSP stream.
+Each consecutive failure without successfully processing frames doubles this delay.
+  - `stream_reconnect_max_backoff_s`: Upper bound for the reconnection backoff delay.
+Useful when a camera is offline for an extended period but the process should keep retrying.
 - `tracker`: Configures the system that builds tracks from the model's detections over time.
   - `inactive_track_prune_s`: Specifies the number of seconds after which an inactive track is pruned.
 This prevents incorrectly adding a new prediction to an old track.
   - `track_connect_min_overlap`: Minimum overlap percentage of a prediction box with the average of the last 2 boxes in an existing track for the prediction to be added to that track.